tylerlrhodes/blog2/content/posts/Ansible-Terraform-AWS-and-Clojure.md

 The thing with Ansible is that you need to do your deployment/managment things from a non-Windows operating system.
-Not a big deal really, and there are ways to do it from Windows with WSL or whatever, but just a heads up.
+Not a big deal really, and there are ways to do it from Windows with WSL (I assume anyway), but just a heads up.

 Ansible is for the configuration of software on the systems, like Terraform is for the configuration of infrastructure on the cloud.